byexamples/byexample/docs/contrib/concurrency-model.md

 ...         self.longest = max(self.longest, elapsed)
 ```

+Because `MeasureTime` is instantiated *once per worker*, `self.longest`
-Ended, `self.longest` will have the elapsed time of the slowest example
+will have the elapsed time of the slowest example *of that particular worker*.
-*for each worker*.

-But if you want to have a global view and see the slowest example of
+But if you want to have a *global* view and see the slowest example of
 *all the workers* ?

 You need to *share* information among the workers so we need to modify
 the `MeasureTime` a little.

-First we need a *shared dictionary* to store per worker, a *lock* to
+First we need a *shared dictionary* to store the slowest example per worker,
-synchronize the access and `job_number` will represent each worker.
+a *lock* to synchronize the access and `job_number` will represent each worker.

+This is the modified `__init__` of `MeasureTime`:

 ```python
 >>> def __init__(self, sharer, ns, job_number, **kargs):